Padam Sundas: Activism

 In memory of his late wife, Amina Sundas, Sundas established the Amina Scholarship Fund for the Dalit female students studying in Sharada Balika Namuna Secondary School, Dharan.
-The founder of Amina Sundas Dalit Scholarship Fund that provides scholarships to students of Purwanchal Campus, Sunsari District, Sundas believes that education is the most effective tool to improve the quality of life.
+The founder of Amina Sundas Dalit Scholarship Fund that provides scholarships to students of Purwanchal Campus, Sundas believes that education is the most effective tool to improve the quality of life.
 In 2007, Sundas worked as the deputy chair of the Dalit Development Committee of the then Ministry of Local Development.
 From 2009 to 2017, Sundas worked as the executive chairperson of Samata Foundation, an independent think tank specializing in the area of caste-based issues concerning Dalit communities of Nepal.
 From 2010 to 2014, he worked as the member of the national level council formed to promote equality and judicial reform within the Office of the Prime Minister and Council of Ministers.
-Sundas has visited several countries including India, Bangladesh, Thailand, Switzerland, South Africa and the United States to raise awareness on the issues of caste discrimination and untouchability in Nepal, and to promote equality and judicial reform.
+Sundas has visited several countries, including India, Bangladesh, Thailand, Switzerland, South Africa and the United States, to raise awareness on the issues of caste discrimination and untouchability in Nepal, and to promote equality and judicial reform.